scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 Y.plot();
 ```

-#### Moments
+### Moments

 +++

-The previous infrastructure offered a `moments` method for raw moments.
+The old infrastructure offers a `moments` method for raw moments.
 When only the order is specified, the new `moment` method is a drop-in replacement.

 ```{code-cell} ipython3
 stats.weibull_min.moment(1, c), X.moment(1)  # first raw moment of the Weibull distribution with shape c
 ```

-However, the previous infrastructure also had a `stats` method, which provided various statistics of the distribution.
+However, the old infrastructure also has a `stats` method, which provided various statistics of the distribution.
 The following statistics were associated with the indicated characters.

 +++